Daydreaming with David Hockney

 Hockney was born in Bradford (Yorkshire, UK) in 1937 and showed a fascination for art from an early age.
 His parents always encouraged him to explore his creativity, which proved to shape most of his life ethos.
 Hockney is and always was a daydreamer.
 He is passionate about seasons, landscapes, swimming pools, portraiture, photography and the ordinary.
 Growing up in gloomy and rainy England did not affect his vibrant way of looking at life.
 Still, he quickly fell in love with sunny Los Angeles after a visit in 1961.
 This visit was impactful in his body of work and seemed to fulfil what England could not offer him: bright, warm all-year-round sunny days.
 More than a weather preference, Hockney enjoyed the duality and versatility of moods and aesthetics each place provided him.

-Before moving to Los Angeles permanently in 1964, his body of work was a lot darker than it is now.
+Before moving to Los Angeles permanently in 1964, his body of work was darker than it is now.
 We are unsure if it was an English weather influence or just an artist finding his own voice within the art world.
-However, Hockney's paintings from the '50s were very portraiture and still-life focused, but instead of the light, energetic colours, he was using browner-reddish tones.
+However, Hockney's paintings from the '50s were very portraiture and still-life focused, but instead of light, energetic colours, using browner-reddish tones.
 This was a period of pure experimentation.
 The way he attempts to work with varying brushstroke techniques demonstrates an evident influence from artists such as Picasso, Matisse, Bacon and Rauschenberg.
 Although highly influenced by Cubism and Expressionist movements, Hockney succeeded with the rise of the Pop-Art movement.

 After he moved to Los Angeles, his aesthetic and technique became a lot more defined and mature.
 During this period, Hockney started, almost compulsively, painting swimming pools.
 This was his everyday landscape, so he did not hold back trying to capture Hollywood’s lush and sleek vibe.
 Furthermore, a significant feature of this period and his whole career is his focus on perspective and spatial deconstruction.
 Hockney was interested in understanding why the old masters' paintings were still so striking today.
 With this finding, Hockney started using linear perspective and then its reverse by deconstructing it, allowing him to stand out from the crowd of figurative and pop-artists.